Fourier-Mukai partners of K3 surfaces in positive characteristic: Introduction

 \subsection{Acknowledgments}

-Lieblich partially supported by the Sloan Foundation, NSF grant DMS-1021444, and NSF CAREER grant DMS-1056129, Olsson partially supported by NSF CAREER grant DMS-0748718.
-We thank Andrew Niles, Daniel Huybrechts, Davesh Maulik, and Richard Thomas for helpful comments and error-correction.
+Lieblich partially supported by the Sloan Foundation, NSF grant DMS-1021444, and NSF CAREER grant DMS-1056129, Olsson partially supported by NSF CAREER grant DMS-0748718 and NSF grant DMS-1303173.
+We thank Andrew Niles, Daniel Huybrechts, Davesh Maulik, Richard Thomas, and two anonymous referees for many helpful comments and error-correction.